Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 Water sports are a big deal in Villajoyosa.
 Head for the marina at the end of the beach where you’ll find most of the action.

 The yacht club (Club Nautic) offers courses in sailing, windsurfing and sea kayaking during the summer.
 Info (in Spanish) here.
-Sea kayaking is a big sport in La Vila: the town hosted the Eurochallenge kayak competition in May 2022.
-Check out the video below.
+Sea kayaking is a big sport in La Vila: the town hosts the Eurochallenge international sea kayak competition every May.
+Check out the video below to see the mass start from La Vila beach..

 7. Buy great produce in La Vila’s markets